 - Osteopathic Medicine

-The deadline for submitting abstracts is March 15, 2014.
-A panel will evaluate all submitted abstracts and selected individuals will be notified by April 1.
-Projects do not have to be completed at the time the abstract is submitted in order to be selected.
+The deadline for submitting proposals is December 15, 2012.
+A panel will evaluate all submitted proposals and selected individuals will be notified by February 15, 2013.
+Projects do not have to be completed at the time the proposal is submitted in order to be selected.

 - The author(s) must register to attend the Missouri Osteopathic Annual Convention

-Posters will be displayed on provided 8' x 6' bulletin boards, and must be set up no later than 9 AM on Friday, May 2.
-Posters will be displayed until Saturday, May 3 at noon.
+Posters will be displayed on provided 8' x 6' bulletin boards, and must be set up no later than 9 AM on Friday, April 26.
+Posters will be displayed until Saturday, April 27 at 2:00 PM.
 Posters will be judged by a panel of MAOPS members and several set times will be required for all participants to be at posters to answer questions from the judges.
-Winners will be announced at the MAOPS/AMAOPS Joint Luncheon at noon on Saturday, May 3.
-Awards will be presented for Best of Show, High Honors, and Honors.
-Students and postgraduates may be entered together depending on the number of entrants in each category.
-The registration fee of $95 covers the research symposium and any other conference events the participant wishes to attend.
+Winners will be announced at the MAOPS/AMAOPS Joint Luncheon at noon on Saturday, April 27.
+Awards will be presented for Best of Show, Highest Honors, and Honors.
+Students and Post-graduates may be entered together depending on the number of entrants in each category.
+The registration fee covers the research symposium and any other conference events the participant wishes to attend.

 Judges will use the following criteria: